knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 Admittedly, this is all pretty standard advice when entering tech.
 But to a very lost 23-year-old who needed to hear it, it meant **everything**.
 It wasn't advice from a successful professional, it was advice from a *friend*.

 ## I'm Not A Hacker
-At this point, I was pretty good with Python again, and had learned some basics across the board, but nothing I did seemed to *excite* me anymore.
+I was getting pretty good with Python again, and had learned some basics across the board, but nothing I did seemed to *excite* me anymore.
 Don't get me wrong, I know the problem is me because Python is absolute magic, but I needed something else.
 I only chose it because I thought I wanted to be a hacker (ethical, of course), and I'd since learned that I was wrong.

 **Cue the standoff with HTML**.